Why PPE is the Last Line of Defense

 • Removing flammable materials from areas where there is exposure to heat and fire

-Just as the name suggest, substitution is replacing materials or pieces of equipment with those that are less hazardous.
+When a hazard cannot be eliminated from a worker’s environment, we consider substitution.
+Just as the name suggests, substitution is replacing materials or pieces of equipment with those that are less hazardous.

 • If handling highly toxic chemicals, consider substituting less toxic chemicals to minimize toxin exposure